 The next step is to properly define how you plan to manage on-hand quantities and automate your replenishment process.
 The goal is to make sure you are holding the optimal amount of materials at any given time.

 Periodic Automated Replenishment (PAR) level counting lets you perform counting and replenishment in locations/ sub-inventories that don’t track on-hand quantities of items.
 If you are doing this manually, workers typically do not count each individual item.
 Instead, a quick visual scan is done to see which PAR locations are low.
-This process may be easy for an established worker, but with hundreds of PAR locations in stockrooms, it could be a challenge for new workers lacking the tribal knowledge.
+This process may be easy for an established worker, but with hundreds of PAR locations in stockrooms, it could be a challenge for new workers lacking the tacit knowledge.

 Once this process is automated, you can designate how you want to replenish each location – basic count, quantity request or a two-bin method – and the software is able to tell the worker exactly what to do on the mobile device.